Who do you think should win the Superuser Award for the 2020 Open Infrastructure Summit?

 Rate the nominees before Monday, September 28 at 11:59pm PDT.

 When evaluating the nominees for the Superuser Award, take into account the unique nature of use case(s), as well as integrations and applications of open infrastructure by each particular team.

-Check out highlights from the five nominees and click on the links for the full applications:
+Check out highlights from the eight nominees and click on the links for the full applications:

 Launched at the Paris Summit in 2014, the community has continued to award winners at every Summit to users who show how open infrastructure is making a difference and provide strategic value in their organization.